EWC-consortium/eudi-wallet-rfcs/ewc-rfc010-issue-and-present-organisational-credentials.md

 }
 ```

-7. Service Provider checks permissions by verifying the signatory rights of the requester in the Organisation credential or the PoA-Credential.
+7. Service Provider checks permissions by verifying the signatory rights of the requester in the Organisation credential or the PoA Credential.
-8. Service Provider aknowledges the reception of the proof and closes the DIDcomm connection.
+8. Service Provider acknowledges the reception of the proof and closes the DIDcomm connection.
 9. Service Provider gives access to the requested service (e.g. opening a Bank account)

 ### Result